Skip to main content

 3. Select the tab 'Jira Actions'.
 Click +Add Jira Action.

-Jira Integration - select the pre-configured Jira integration
+Jira Account - select the pre-configured Jira account

 Project - select your Jira project issues will be created in